Eastern Oregon Regional Airport: Recent and current airline service

 On October 21, 2008, SeaPort Airlines was awarded a two-year grant under the federal Essential Air Service (EAS) program to provide commercial service from Portland to Pendleton beginning December 1, 2008, replacing the previous subsidized service operated by Horizon Air.
 SeaPort service continued to operate utilizing the Cessna 208 Caravan turboprop aircraft, six days a week until September 20, 2016, when the airline ceased all service due to bankruptcy.

 Boutique Air was then awarded a contract for 21 round-trips a week between Pendleton and Portland using Pilatus PC-12 turboprop aircraft, with the option to operate one service a day to Seattle/Tacoma instead of Portland, from October 1, 2016.
 The contract is worth US$2.3 million per year and goes until the end of 2022.
-Boutique Air has the option to operate trips from Pendleton to Boise in Idaho, but these will not be subsidized under the EAS program.
+Boutique Air has the option to operate trips from Pendleton to Boise, Idaho, but these will not be subsidized under the EAS program.
 Boutique Air is currently operating scheduled passenger service only to Portland from the airport.